CMSDAS/b2g-long-exercise/_episodes/09-optimisation.md

 > ## Question: How would we expect to see our signal?
 Is there a specific, discriminating variable we should be using in our analysis to find our signal?
 > Think about what kind of signal we are looking for.
 Is it a resonance or not?
 What
 > > ## Solution
-> > We are looking for an excited b-quark resonance (b*).
+> > We are looking for an excited b-quark resonance (b&#42;).
 Resonances tend to appear as a 'bump' in some observable with a normally falling distribution.
 > > For example, in 2012 analysis teams performed a similar strategy when searching for the scalar (Higgs) boson at 125 GeV.
 > > <img src="../fig/HiggsDiscoveryPlot.png" alt="HiggsDiscoveryPlot" style="width:200px">
 > > In this example, the mass was reconstructed from the two decaying photons or muons.
-> > For our signal, the mass of the b* is also an observable that could help discriminate; we can reconstruct the b* effective mass (m<sub>tW</sub>) from the decaying t and W.
+> > For our signal, the mass of the b&#42; is also an observable that could help discriminate; we can reconstruct the b&#42; effective mass (m<sub>tW</sub>) from the decaying t and W.
 > > {: .output}
 > {: .solution}
 {: .challenge}